 Together they account for approximately 86% of the world's installed nuclear capacity.
 Nuclear power accounts for about one-fifth of the electricity produced in NEA member countries.
 The NEA works closely with the International Atomic Energy Agency (IAEA) in Vienna – a specialised agency of the United Nations – and with the European Commission in Brussels.
 Within the OECD, there is close co-ordination with the International Energy Agency and the Environment Directorate, as well as contacts with other directorates, as appropriate.

-The NEA is the only intergovernmental nuclear energy organisation which brings together developed countries of North America, Europe and the Asia-Pacific region in a small, non-political forum dedicated to sharing and disseminating the state of the art in the field of nuclear energy.
+The NEA is the only intergovernmental organisation which brings together a selection of countries from North America, Europe and the Asia-Pacific region in a small, non-political forum dedicated to sharing and disseminating the state of the art in the field of nuclear energy.

 The standing technical committees, representing each of the seven major areas of the Agency's programme, each of which oversees various specialised working groups and task groups.
 These groups are comprised of member country experts who are both contributors to the programme of work and beneficiaries of its results.
 The approach is highly cost-efficient as it enables the Agency to pursue an ambitious programme with a relatively small staff that co-ordinates the work.
 The substantive value of the standing technical committees arises from the numerous important functions they perform, including: